AngellusMortis/sxm-player/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Discord SiriusXM Bot could always use more documentation, whether as part of the
+Mortis Music Bot could always use more documentation, whether as part of the
-official Discord SiriusXM Bot docs, in docstrings, or even on the web in blog posts,
+official Mortis Music Bot docs, in docstrings, or even on the web in blog
-articles, and such.
+posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/AngellusMortis/discord_siriusxm/issues.
+The best way to send feedback is to file an issue at https://github.com/AngellusMortis/mortis_music/issues.

 If you are proposing a feature: